 Sands United FC is a unique way for dads and other bereaved family members to come together through a shared love of sport and find a support network where they can feel at ease talking about their grief when they're ready.

 The teams also commemorate their babies' all too brief lives by proudly displaying their names on the kit worn for every match.

-And each team member helps make a difference by raising vital funds to help Sands achieve its vision of a world where fewer babies die and when a baby dies anyone affected by the death receives the best care and support for as long as they need.
+And each team member helps make a difference by raising vital funds to help Sands achieve its vision of a world where fewer babies die and when a baby does die, anyone affected receives the best possible care and support for as long as it's needed.

 Find out how you can get involved in Sands United FC

 Can I form my own Sands United FC?

 Yes!
 We are very keen to encourage more people to set up teams around the UK.
 We are still working on how to make this as easy as possible and don't have all the answers yet but we'd love to hear from you so please get in touch to register your interest.

 I've already set up a team / seen a team in my area.

 It's great that you or someone in your area are so keen to get moving with Sands United FC!